Saudi cleric says women who drive risk damaging their ovaries

 He did not cite specific medical studies to support his arguments.

-The ban on women driving is not backed by a specific law, but only men are granted driving licences.
-Women can be fined for driving without a licence but have also been detained and put on trial in the past on charges of political protest.
+The ban on women driving is not backed by a specific law, but only men are granted driving licenses.
+Women can be fined for driving without a license but have also been detained and put on trial in the past on charges of political protest.

 Sheikh Abdulatif Al al-Sheikh, the head of the morality police, told Reuters a week ago that there was no text in the documents making up sharia, or Islamic law, that barred women from driving.